dvorka/mindforger-repository/memory/mindforger/user-documentation.md

 island or orphan better said.
 If it’s not reminded or not used for long time, association can get weaker and weaker and such concepts is diving deeper and deeper to LTM.
 However, it is always there.
-Thus it’s just about the lookup.
+Thus, it’s just about the lookup.
 According to my experience a strong emotional experience or return to the deeper paths of LTM (talking about your friends or family about your early childhood) helps to remind such